Natural remedies for high blood pressure

 Also, keep in mind that some medications increase blood pressure.
 These include certain antidepressants, anti-anxiety drugs, and even non-steroidal anti-inflammatories (NSAIDs), such as aspirin, ibuprofen, and acetaminophen.
 If this could be a problem for you, discuss the possibility of switching to a different drug with your physician.

 Why is high blood pressure on the rise?

 There’s no doubt, high blood pressure is a huge, growing problem in America.
-I see it in my patients all the time.
 And there are three main reasons we’re seeing an uptick in blood pressure problems—none of which is an absence of drugs.

 Diet.
 Americans are eating more and more salt-laden packaged foods.
 And that’s hurting our hearts.
 Eating too much sodium, most of which enters our diet as salt, wrecks the body’s balance.
 Extra sodium in your blood interferes with your kidney’s ability to draw water out of your blood—leading to that bloated feeling you get after a salty meal.
 Think about that bloating inside your body—it creates pressure.
 And up goes your blood pressure.

 And you’d be shocked by how much salt is in processed foods—even those you wouldn’t think of.
 A plain medium bagel, for instance, has 430 mg of salt—almost 20% of your recommended daily intake.
 Four pancakes have 730 mg of salt.
 A slice of white bread has 240 mg, and even a cup of cottage cheese contains 819 mg of salt!